Header

 Commencement of Operations.

 Once humanitarian operations were in progress in the eastern theatre, 1 Field Engineer Regiment SLE and 6 Field Engineer Regiment SLE were deployed in Jaffna peninsula.
 The task assigned to these regiments was to provide combat engineer support to 51 Division, 52 Division, 53 Division, 55 Division and HSZ.
-Subsequent to liberating the eastern theater from the grip of LTTE, humanitarian operations were concentrated to the Wanni theatre.
+Subsequent to liberating the eastern theatre from the grip of LTTE, humanitarian operations were concentrated to the Wanni theatre.

 Troop Deployment.